echristie111/twitter_api/sections/getting_key.md

 # Getting Your API key

 1\.
-Join Twitter (www.twitter.com), if you're not already a member.
+Join [Twitter](www.twitter.com), if you're not already a member.
 Be sure that your instructor/administrator has your Twitter handle (@whatever), as this will be used to invite you to the CTSDH developer account.\
 2\.
 You should receive an email inviting you to the CTSDH Twitter Developer account.
 Click on "accept invitation." \
 3\.
 Fill out the form.
 You will be asked for a website, but note that Twitter doesn't check if it's a real website or not as long as it's in this format: http://www.xyz.com \
 4\.
 You'll be redirected to a new screen that shows the name you entered for your application.
 Click the tab at the top that says "Keys and Access Tokens"